 “Bodily exercise profits a little, but godliness is profitable for all things” (1 Timothy 4:8).

 The pursuit of godliness is more important than the pursuit of a slim waist and trim figure.
 On the other hand, Scripture does not forbid you from presenting yourself in an attractive way.
 It does say that physical training is of some value.
 Being sloppy and unkempt is not a virtue.
 The godly woman will find that balance between the spiritual and the physical in her life.

 We have to work with what God has given us and do our best to be as physically attractive to our mate as we can, without neglecting our spiritual character in the presses.

 “Be submissive to your own husbands” (1 Peter 3:1).

 The wife may protest, “My husband is failing to love me as Christ loves the church; therefore, I am not required to submit to him.”
 But that is not what the Bible teaches!

 First of all, one needs a biblical understanding of what submission is and is not.
 It clearly does not mean that a wife is to have no opinion of her own, nor does it mean that she is destined to blindly submit herself to the whims of an overbearing husband.
-On the other hand, it does mean that she should think of herself and her fulfillment first before submitting to her husband.
+On the other hand, it does mean that she should not think of herself and her fulfillment first before submitting to her husband.

 Are there limits to submission?
 Colossians 3:18 says, “Wives, submit to your own husbands, as is fitting in the Lord.”
-The limit to submission would be is if your husband asked you to violate God’s will.
+The limit to submission would be if your husband asked you to violate God’s will.
 For instance, if your husband asked you to do something immoral or illegal, you would not be required to submit.
 Likewise, God would not require a wife to submit to the physical abuse of herself or her children.
 As long as it is fit in the Lord, however, you should submit.